 Before you even think about submitting your music, make sure your tracks are prepared and ready for licensing.
 There’s nothing worse than missing out on a licensing opportunity last minute because you didn’t have your metadata set up or your song registered with your PRO.

 Want more licensing tips like this?
-Click here and get this free ebook.
+Click here and get these free licensing lessons.

 Step 1: Research Music Libraries